 How do you power cycle a Honeywell VISTA?

-A Honeywell VISTA Series alarm control panel can be power cycled by unplugging the AC transformer from your wall outlet, disconnecting the backup battery and then reconnecting the battery and plugging the transformer back into the wall.
-The VISTA Series alarm control panel will power back up and any trouble signals solved by the power cycle will go away.
-Of course, if the trouble still remains, a power cycle will not clear the error message from your alarm keypad.
+A Honeywell VISTA Series alarm control panel can be power cycled by unplugging the AC transformer from your wall outlet, disconnecting the backup battery and then reconnecting the transformer, then the battery.
+The VISTA Series alarm control panel will power back up and any trouble signals solved by the power cycle will be cleared.
+Of course, if the trouble condition still remains, a power cycle will not clear the error message from your alarm keypad.

 To disconnect the backup battery from the system, all you need to do is slide off one of the red or black spade leads that are connected to the battery terminals.
 Removing one lead will be enough to disconnect the battery.
-Once the system is powered down, we recommend reconnecting the battery before reconnecting the main power.
-If you connect the power before you connect the battery, you may get a low battery trouble signal because the panel is powered up but does not detect a charged battery.
-Reconnecting the battery first will ensure you do not cause a low battery trouble.
+Vista panels should always be powered up with AC first, then battery.
+Attempting to power up battery first may trigger the "Battery-Save" feature, which will then prevent the panel from powering up properly.

 Did you find this answer useful?